adedayojs/express-contact-api/specs/contact-api-specs.md

     "address":"(any string)"
 }
 ```
 if you choose to block a contact by default you should add a property called **`isBlocked`** to the body of your request and it should be set to false.
-However if you dont specify that, the isBlocked property would be implictly defined and set to false
+However if you dont specify that, the isBlocked property would be implictly defined and set to false.

+This request returns the data you posted and an automatically generated id for the contact in question

 ---